CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ## Default storage space and billing units consumption

 Using SD Connect and SD Desktop is free of charge for research purposes, according to [CSC's general terms of use](https://research.csc.fi/free-of-charge-use-cases).
-However, CSC service consumes resources:
+However, CSC's services consume resources:

 * billing units for their use;